ATNF/askapsoft/Code/Doc/user/current/doc/services/ingest/nometadatasource.rst

 therefore, being started and stopped manually at any time (as opposed to being started by TOS when the observations start with the data ingest commencing only when the appropriate metadata are received).
-As this task does not use the metadata stream at all, the metadata-specific  *Ice* configuration (see the main :doc:`index` page for details) is ignored.
+As this task does not use the metadata stream at all, the metadata-specific  *Ice* configuration (see the main page on :doc:`index` for further details) is ignored.
 Note, the metadata supplied via the parset essentially lead to a static configuration with a single scan which cannot be changed without stopping the ingest pipeline.
 This unlike :doc:`mergedsource`\ , which receives the same information via the metadata and, therefore, can start new scans dynamically.
 Another consequence of this is inability